studiokicobi/wednesday-the-raven/chapters/chapter-14.md

 When his parents failed to respond with the proper amount of enthusiasm, he patiently stood before them and listed the reasons why the job of detective would be ideal for him.

 “I am curious,” he said, “methodical, observant, logical, conscientious, and patient.
-I’m not too gullible--”
+I’m not too gullible—”

 “Okay, okay,” said his parents.
 “You can be a detective.”